scprogramming/Posers/README.md

 # Posers
-A customizable figure drawing program for artists
+A customizable figure drawing and drawing practice tool for artists